ganeti/ganeti/man/ganeti-rapi.rst

 ``@LOCALSTATEDIR@/lib/ganeti/rapi/users`` file.
 The format of this file is described in the Ganeti documentation (``rapi.html``).

+To reload user configuration, send a SIGHUP signal to the RAPI process (graceful) or restart it (disruptive).

 .. vim: set textwidth=72 :
 ..
 Local Variables:
 .. mode: rst